Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: The Statsformer Framework

 For each feature $j$, the prior score $v_j$ is transformed via $\tau_\alpha(v_j)$ before being injected into the learning procedure.
 Common instantiations include

 where $\epsilon > 0$ is a small constant for numerical stability.
 Here, $w_j(\alpha)$ and $s_j(\alpha)$ represent weight-type and scale-type realizations of the same underlying map $\tau_\alpha$.

-\paragraph{Injection mechanisms.} Each base learner $b_m \in \mathcal{B}$ is associated with an \emph{adapter}\footnote{Adapters specify how priors are incorporated into learners; guidance on their selection is provided in Appendix~\ref{appdx:base_learner}.}, which encompasses the mechanism by which the transformed prior values $\{\tau_\alpha(v_j)\}_{j=1}^p$ enter the learner’s training objective.

-While the concrete realization of prior injection is model-specific, Statsformer relies on a shared organizing principle across learners: each base learner minimizes a penalized empirical risk in which the external prior enters \emph{only} through a monotone rescaling applied at a single, well-defined interface of the learning objective.
-This abstraction is not tied to any fixed model class and admits multiple realizations, allowing Statsformer to accommodate diverse learning architecture.
-In practice, this principle yields three broadly applicable instantiations\footnote{See Appendix~\ref{appdx:prior-injection} for details of each injection method.}:
+\textbf{Injection mechanisms.} Each base learner $b_m\in\mathcal{B}$ is paired with an \emph{adapter}\footnote{Adapters specify how priors are incorporated into learners; guidance on their selection is provided in Appendix~\ref{appdx:base_learner}.}, which determines how the transformed prior values $\{\tau_\alpha(v_j)\}_{j=1}^p$ enter training.
+Although the concrete injection mechanism is model-specific, Statsformer imposes a common principle: the prior enters only through a monotone rescaling at a single, well-defined interface of the learning objective.
+This abstraction is model-agnostic and supports diverse learner architectures.
+In practice, it yields three broadly applicable instantiations (see Appendix~\ref{appdx:prior-injection} for details):

 \begin{enumerate} \item \textit{Penalty-based injection:} for generalized linear models, the prior rescales feature-specific regularization strengths, modifying the geometry of the penalty, i.e., the regularizer is $\lambda \sum_{i=1}^p w_i(\alpha) \phi(\theta_i)$, where $\phi$ is a coordinate-wise regularization function. \item \textit{Feature-reweighting injection:} for learners whose feature importance is sensitive to scaling, the prior rescales input features prior to training (e.g., replacing input feature $x_{i,j}$ with $x_{i,j} s_j(\alpha)$), thereby amplifying or attenuating their influence throughout optimization.
 For tree-based methods, this same principle manifests through feature sampling proportions. \item \textit{Instance-weight injection:} for learners that accept observation weights, the prior induces sample weights that emphasize training examples in which prior-identified features are active.
 Specifically, each term in the empirical risk of \eqref{eq:erm} is scaled by sample weight $\rho_i(\beta)$, where $\beta \in [0, 1]$ modulates the strength of the weighting ($\beta=0$ means uniform weighting).
 This is a stable first-order approximation to an exponential-tilt solution (Appendix \ref{subsec:kl-instance}). \end{enumerate}